Investing in clean water

 The wastewater utility undergoes an annual audit to insure that its annual financial results are fairly stated and that all covenants with the utility’s bondholders have been met.
 The audited financial results are here.

-King County also issue bonds to fund the cost of construction projects under capital improvement program.
+King County issues bonds to fund a portion of the cost of construction projects within the capital improvement program.

 How the WTD Capital Improvement Program (CIP) is funded